apache/cordova-docs/www/docs/en/6.x/reference/cordova-plugin-media/index.md

 ### Methods

-- `media.getCurrentAmplitude`: Returns the current position within an audio file.

 - `media.getCurrentPosition`: Returns the current position within an audio file.

 - `media.getDuration`: Returns the duration of an audio file.